Gail Parker, PhD, C-IAYT

 She was a faculty member in the Beaumont School of Yoga Therapy in the department of Integrative Medicine at William Beaumont Hospital in Royal Oak Michigan.
 She was also a faculty member in the groundbreaking Co-Curricular Yoga Therapy Program at Wayne State University School of Medicine in Detroit, Michigan, teaching Yoga Therapy to first- and second-year medical students as part of their academic curriculum.
 She was an adjunct faculty member in the Ross School of Business at the University of Michigan in Ann Arbor.

 She is married and the mother of one son.

-Financial: Gail Parker has an employment relationship with Conscious Living, LLC.
+Financial: Dr. Gail Parker has an employment relationship with Conscious Living, LLC.
 She receives royalties as a published author.
-Gail Parker receives a speaking honorarium and recording royalties from PESI, Inc. She has no relevant financial relationships with ineligible organizations.
+Dr. Parker receives a speaking honorarium and recording royalties from PESI, Inc. She has no relevant financial relationships with ineligible organizations.

-Non-financial: Gail Parker is a member of the American Psychological Association, the Michigan Psychological Association, Association of Black Psychologists, Imago Relationships International, Yoga Alliance, International Association of Yoga Therapists, and Black Yoga Teachers Alliance.
+Non-financial: Dr. Gail Parker president of the board of directors of the Black Yoga Teachers Alliance.
+She is a is a member of the American Psychological Association, the Michigan Psychological Association, Association of Black Psychologists, Imago Relationships International, Yoga Alliance, International Association of Yoga Therapists, and Black Yoga Teachers Alliance.